J-VAR: Analysis of RR Lyrae light curves in seven optical bands: Data

-A Python-based pipeline was developed to perform a cross-match between objects in the J-VAR DR1 data and RR Lyrae stars identified in the \textit{Gaia} DR3 variable star catalog.
-While J-VAR provides object lists and multiband photometry, the \textit{Gaia} DR3 variable star catalog supplies variability information, including periods (fundamental and first overtone) and epochs of maximum brightness.
+A Python-based pipeline was developed to perform a cross-match between objects in the J-VAR DR1 data and RR Lyrae stars identified in the \textit{Gaia} DR3 Variable Star catalog.
+While J-VAR provides object lists and multiband photometry, the \textit{Gaia} DR3 Variable Star catalog supplies variability information, including periods (fundamental and first overtone) and epochs of maximum brightness.
 The cross-match was carried out using the \texttt{gaia\_sid} identifiers available in both datasets, rather than a purely positional match.
 This procedure resulted in a combined J-VAR DR1 + \textit{Gaia} DR3 sample of 315 RR Lyrae stars.
 Of these, 308 could be assigned to specific subtypes ($224$ RRab, $82$ RRc, and $2$ RRd), while the remaining $7$ stars lacked well-defined periods in \textit{Gaia} DR3 and were therefore left unclassified.

-To construct light curves, the Modified Julian Dates (MJD) in J-VAR DR1 were converted to Barycentric Julian Dates (BJD) using functions from the \texttt{Astropy} \citep{AstropyCollaboration2013, astropy:2018, astropy:2022}, which account for the Earth’s motion relative to the barycenter of the Solar System.
+To construct light curves, the Modified Julian Dates (MJD) in J-VAR DR1 were converted to Barycentric Julian Dates (BJD) using functions from \texttt{Astropy} \citep{AstropyCollaboration2013, astropy:2018, astropy:2022}, which account for the Earth’s motion relative to the barycenter of the Solar System.
 The transformation incorporated the coordinates of the observation site, latitude $40.0451^\circ$, longitude $-1.0005^\circ$, and elevation $1957~\text{m}$ using the \texttt{EarthLocation} module in \texttt{Astropy} to ensure precise timing corrections.

-Figure \ref{fig:Bailey} shows the Bailey Diagram \citep{Bailey1981}, which plots \textit{Gaia} periods versus the \textit{Gaia} amplitudes, for the entire {\it Gaia} DR3 catalog and the $315$ RR Lyrae in the J-VAR DR1 catalog.
+Fig.~\ref{fig:Bailey} shows the Bailey Diagram \citep{Bailey1981}, which plots \textit{Gaia} periods versus the \textit{Gaia} amplitudes, for the entire {\it Gaia} DR3 catalog and the $315$ RR Lyrae in the J-VAR DR1 catalog.
 The amplitudes were assumed as halves of the peak-to-peak magnitudes in the \textit{Gaia} $G$-band.
-The alignment of objects in J-VAR DR1 with the sources in the \textit{Gaia} DR3 variable star catalog is confirmed, providing a representative subset of the initial \textit{Gaia} sample.
+The alignment of objects in J-VAR DR1 with the sources in the \textit{Gaia} DR3 Variable Star catalog is confirmed, providing a representative subset of the initial \textit{Gaia} sample.
+The gap between the RRab and RRc populations may be partly influenced by residual systematics in the \textit{Gaia}$-$J-VAR amplitude calibration \citep{Clementini_2023}, or it may simply reflect the intrinsic Oosterhoff dichotomy (\citealt{Oosterhoff_1939}, \citealt{catelan2015}), which naturally produces distinct RRab and RRc loci.